Gwyneth Paltrow and Angelina Jolie accuse Harvey Weinstein of sexual harassment

 “This behaviour towards women in any field, any country is unacceptable.”

+In a statement to the New York Times, his spokeswoman Sallie Hofmeister said: “Any allegations of non-consensual sex are unequivocally denied by Mr Weinstein.”

-The article also included an audio recording from 2015 made by the New York Police Department in which Weinstein admitted to groping model Ambra Battilana Guiterrez.
+The article also included an audio recording from 2015 made by the New York Police Department in which he admitted to groping model Ambra Battilana Guiterrez.

-Former Democratic Presidential candidate Hillary Clinton, who received major donations from Weinstein during her presidential campaign, said she was “shocked and appalled” by the revelations.
+Former Democratic presidential candidate Hillary Clinton, who received major donations from Weinstein during her campaign, said she was “shocked and appalled” by the revelations.

 In a post shared by her communications director Nick Merrill and retweeted by her, Secretary Clinton said: “The behaviour described by women coming forward cannot be tolerated.